 The "GeneCart" Function: A key challenge to analyzing genomic data is the complex analysis workflow required by currently available software.
 VirtualPlant solves this problem by integrating multiple tools into a single platform that standardizes the representation of their inputs and outputs so that the output of almost any analysis can be stored in the “GeneCart” and later serve as the input to any VirtualPlant analysis tool.
 The GeneCart can store lists of genes, microarray and RNA-seq experiments, and gene networks.
 An item or items can be used as input for an analysis tool and the output of the tool can be stored in the GeneCart.
 This feature facilitates Systems Biology's iterative cycles of data analysis and experimentation [14,15].
 Three working examples described in [1], illustrate how VirtualPlant can be used to perform iterative data analyses that build and refine testable biological hypotheses.

 Set Operations.
 VirtualPlant supports the set operations union, intersect, and symmetric difference.
 In addition to the combinatorial operations, sets can also be renamed, deleted, or assigned to a “group”.
 Groups, functioning like folders in a file system, can be arbitrarily deeply nested and are used to organize gene sets.
-This is fundamental but important feature as one frequent user Mary Wildermuth (U.C Berkeley) notes: “It is surprisingly difficult to get a simple output of the intersection of two gene lists using other available resources, VirtualPlant rapidly allows one to find intersections, combine lists (removing redundant genes), and store the output for further analysis.”
+This is fundamental but important feature as one frequent user Mary Wildermuth (U.C Berkeley) notes: “[Dennis thinks we should eliminate the part that is yellow; may be true but too weak] It is surprisingly difficult to get a simple output of the intersection of two gene lists using other available resources, VirtualPlant rapidly allows one to find intersections, combine lists (removing redundant genes), and store the output for further analysis.”

 BioMaps (Fig. X): BioMaps takes one or more sets of genes and determines which functional terms (GO or MIPS are statistically over-represented in each set, with respect to a background population (e.g. Arabidopsis genome).
 The output is presented in either a tabular format that can be downloaded to Microsoft Excel or in an interactive graphical representation of the GO tree and the significant terms.
 Users can zoom the GO Directed Acyclic Graph (DAG) to any level of detail, and select GO terms.
 They can also query the GO terms and use union, intersect, and difference set operations to form new genelists and send them to the cart.
 Also, they can adjust a slider that sets a p-value threshold to which hides GO terms whose p-values exceed the threshold.
 A png image of the BioMaps DAG can be saved.
 Mary Wildermuth (UC Berkeley) writes: ‘BioMaps in VirtualPlant is a fabulous, versatile, and functional tool that we routinely use to determine functional processes statistically enriched in our gene sets.
 The appropriate control set can be readily selected to ensure proper statistical treatment, both MIPS and TAIR classifications are available for use, and the output can be obtained in a number of ways (e.g. as lists and graphical networks).
 Because the output is not just the enriched category with the statistics, but also the actual genes in each category, additional functional category-based analysis is made easy.
-We cite the use of BioMaps in VirtualPlant in six of the publications [6-9].
+We cite the use of BioMaps in VirtualPlant in four of the publications [6-9].
 In these papers, we used BioMaps to ascertain the most significant functional processes (and the specific genes within those processes) impacted by parasite, chemical treatment, and/or disruption of a gene.
 We then focus in on identified processes to further experimentally assess the role of the process or gene in the process in our system”.